connorjan/RISC-Assembler/README.txt

 RISC Assembler by Connor Goldberg and Matthew Zachary
 -----------------------------------------------------

-Installation (mac/linux only as of now):
+Installation (Mac/Linux only as of now):
 ---------------------------------------

-	1. (MAC ONLY, LINUX USERS GOTO #2) Install homebrew:

-		$ ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"

-	2. Install the c++ boost library and git from their repo using the installer of your choice:

-		$ brew install boost git
+	Prerequisites: git, make

-	3. Clone the project from the git repo:
+	1. Clone the project from the git repo:

 		$ git clone http://github.com/connorjan/RISC-Assembler; cd RISC-Assembler

-	4. Verify that the makefile containts the correct path to your installation of boost.

-	5. Build the project using make:
+	2. Build the project using make:

 		$ make